parsodyl/json_string/README.md

 ### Overview

-Check if your string is a valid JSON, simply using the default constructor:
+Check if your string represents a valid JSON, simply using the default constructor:

 ```dart
 try {